matbarofex/rRofex/cran-comments.md

 * Ubuntu 16.04 (on travis-ci), R version 4.0.0

 ## R CMD check results
-There are no ERRORs, WARNINGs or NOTEs
+There are no ERRORs or WARNINGs

+There was 1 NOTE:

+* Possibly mis-spelled words in DESCRIPTION:
+    Matba (3:21, 6:68)
+    Rofex (3:27, 6:74)

+  Both are names from the company.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package